 The largest and most famous of Montenegro’s national parks in Durmitor.
 In an alpine area in the northwest of the country, one of its most prominent features are the high snow-capped mountains.
 But Durmitor is also known for the enormous Tara canyon and its 18 glacial lakes.

-You can base yourself in the town of Zabljak to explore the area because there are quite a few good walks that leave from there, including to the stunning Black Lake.
+If you choose to visit Durmitor National Park, I would recommend basing yourself in the town of Zabljak to explore the area because there are quite a few good walks that leave from there, including to the stunning Black Lake.

 It’s also worth noting that Durmitor National Park is one of Montenegro’s four World Heritage Sites.